kkamagui/IRON-HID/README.md

 IRON-HID offers keyboard emulation functions that monitor and transmit keyboard entries, and a function that simulates mass storage for installation on the test agent program host (PC, POS, and smartphone).

 It also offers the ability for the security inspector to control these functions using a smartphone.
-We used several small embedded hardware equipped with several I/O pins to  to create a custom device so that IRON-HID can be attached to the legacy device.
+We used several small embedded hardware equipped with several I/O pins to create a custom device so that IRON-HID can be attached to the legacy device.
 The design was also made so that the functions of IRON-HID can be expanded through the commander program installed on the smartphone and the test agent installed on the host.
-IRON-HID, with an expand- able design and structure, can be used for penetration tests in various environments.
+IRON-HID, with an expandable design and structure, can be used for penetration tests in various environments.

 # How to Build IRON-HID Hardware
 The hardware part directly connects with the POS, PC, or mobile device through a USB, and is composed of the embedded device that was selected in advance (Arduino Mega, Teensy), the wireless communication module, and the USB On-The-Go (OTG) cable.

-The wireless communication module can be selected from bluetooth, Wi-Fi, or cellular networks.
-We used the bluetooth serial communication module (RN-42 silver).
+The wireless communication module can be selected from Bluetooth, Wi-Fi, or cellular networks.
+We used the Bluetooth serial communication module (RN-42 silver).

 ## Boards List
 IRON-HID supports Arduino Mega and Teensy board.
 The detailed specifications for Arduino Mega and Teensy are as follows.
 - **Arduino Mega Board**
  - Low power consumption, 60 I/O pin, 256KB flash memory, 10.2 cm x 5.3 cm.
  - Uses ATmega2560 and ATmega16U2 with USB communication functions.
- - Used when the device to be attached on is large, and when many I/O pins are required.
+ - Used when the device to be attached to is large, and when many I/O pins are required.
 - **Teensy Board**
  - Low power consumption, 46 I/O pin, 128KB flash
 memory, 5.08 cm x 1.8 cm.